pip-services/pip-services-docs/content/en/getting_started/recipes/mongodb_persistence/__code5_go.md

-And add the [DefaultMongoDbFactory](../../../toolkit_api/golang/mongodb/build/default_mongodb_factory/) to the microservice’s ProcessContainer:
+And add the [DefaultMongoDbFactory](../../../toolkit_api/golang/mongodb/build/default_mongodb_factory/) to the microservice's ProcessContainer:

 ```go
 import (